 It's not easy leaving your pet at home while you head out exploring Saskatoon and all it has to offer.
-But thankfully, dozens of locations in the city are pet-friendly so you won't need to leave them alone on their own!
+But thankfully, dozens of locations in the city are pet-friendly so you can bring them along on

 1. Saskatoon's Dog Parks